How to Comply with Failure to Prevent Fraud

-TL;DR: The UK’s “Failure to Prevent Fraud” offence is a corporate liability law targeting large businesses where employees and associated persons could potentially commit fraud and the company inadvertently fails to prevent it.
-To avoid penalties, businesses must show that “reasonable procedures” were put in place.
+TL;DR: The UK’s Failure to Prevent Fraud is a corporate liability law targeting large businesses where employees or associates commit fraud and the company fails to prevent it.
+To comply with the failure to prevent fraud offence, firms must follow the Failure to Prevent Fraud Guidance and prove reasonable procedures were in place.

 It forms part of wider reforms under the Economic Crime and Corporate Transparency Act 2023, significantly broadening the scope of liability for existing procedures.
 For financial services firms, this represents a shift in how internal controls, training, and third-party oversight are assessed.
 For risk and compliance leaders, the law demands a strategic overhaul of how fraud risk is managed.
-Heavy measures are no longer optional – they are legal expectations for company directors.
+Heavy measures are no longer optional, they are legal expectations for company directors.

 To remain compliant, firms must build demonstrable frameworks that reduce the risk of prosecution for crimes.
-Examples of fraud acts include as tax evasion offences, associated persons making false statements, false accounting, fraudulent trading, bribery acts, false representation fraud, obtaining services dishonestly, and cheating the public to name a few.
+Examples of fraud acts include tax evasion offences, associated persons making false statements, false accounting, fraudulent trading, bribery acts, false representation fraud, obtaining services dishonestly, and cheating the public to name a few.
 This guide outlines a practical checklist for preparation, clarifies common myths, and shows how companies can put in place fraud prevention procedures.

 What is the Failure to Prevent Fraud Offence?

 The Failure to Prevent Fraud offence introduces regulations for organisations specific to when an “associated person” commits fraud for the business’s benefit, particularly when it falls under a specified offence in the ECCT 2023.
-Even if the senior leadership is unaware of any wrong-doing, the offence applies and they are held criminally liable for any fraudulent conduct. ,As a result if firms are found liable, they can face unlimited fines and reputational harm unless they can prove “reasonable procedures” were put in place.
+Even if the senior leadership is unaware of any wrong-doing, the offence applies and they are held criminally liable for any fraudulent conduct.
+As a result if firms are found liable, they can face unlimited fines and reputational harm unless they can prove “reasonable procedures” were put in place.

-Large organisations can now face criminal prosecution for fraud committed by employees or agents- regardless of whether senior management was aware.
-Without reasonable fraud prevention procedures in place by 1 September 2025, firms risk facing unlimited fines and irreversible reputational damage. – Milosh Caunhye, Fraud Prevention Consultant
+Fraud Prevention Consultant, Milosh Caunhye says, “Large organisations can now face criminal prosecution for fraud committed by employees or agents, regardless of whether senior management was aware.
+Without reasonable fraud prevention procedures in place by 1 September 2025, firms risk facing unlimited fines and irreversible reputational damage.
 The defence requires organisations to demonstrate adequate fraud controls tailored to their risk environment.

-It must go beyond a policy document – there must be clear evidence of implementation.
+It must go beyond a policy document, there must be clear evidence of implementation.
 Failure to meet this bar exposes firms to criminal prosecution.
 By implementing tools to support this evidentiary standard, companies can avoid underlying fraud offenses through real-time controls and audit capabilities.

-Financial Services and Corporate Liability
+How Failure to Prevent Fraud Impacts Financial Services and Corporate Liability

 Recent data has shown a disproportionate amount of offenses across banking, lending, and insurance.
 This marks a significant shift in who takes accountability and how fraud prevention has now become a board-level concern for large organisations.
 Senior managers and leadership teams must build out effective fraud frameworks that are implemented and regularly reviewed.
 For those in the financial sector, legal exposure, reputational risk and sector-specific obligations are major impacts under the new offence.